kirazero17/aws-fcj-workshop-tags/content/1-Preparation/New/_index.md

 ---

 {{% notice info %}}
-As Cloud9 is being deprecated, we suggest you use this instruction to set your environment up instead.
+As Cloud9 is being deprecated, we suggest you use this instruction to set your environment up instead.\
+\
+If you still wish to use Cloud9, you can [go back](../).
 {{% /notice %}}

 ### Deploy The Template